 Deleting Fulfillment Orders via Shopify API

-Let’s dive into the steps required to delete a fulfillment order using the Shopify API.
+Here are the steps required to delete a fulfillment order using the Shopify API.

 Step 1: Authenticate

 Before you can interact with the Shopify API, you need to authenticate your requests.
 Ensure you have the necessary API credentials and permissions.
-This typically involves generating an access token from your Shopify admin dashboard.
+This involves generating an access token from your Shopify admin dashboard.

 Step 2: Identify the Fulfillment Order

-To delete a fulfillment order, you first need to identify it.
+To cancel a fulfillment order, you first need to identify it.
 Use the Shopify API to retrieve a list of fulfillment orders.
 You can do this by making a GET request to the following endpoint:

 GET /admin/api/2023-10/fulfillment_orders.json

-Step 3: Delete the Fulfillment Order
+Step 3: Cancel the Fulfillment Order

 DELETE /admin/api/2023-10/fulfillment_orders/{fulfillment_order_id}.json